 Bernie followed the Nolans tour by appearing in the second series of "Popstar to Opera Star" she was runner up in the show which saw Darius Danesh crowned as winner.
 In fact Bernie had lead the field for the whole series until the final show where less than 1% of the vote split the two.
 During filming Bernie had noticed a lump in her breast.
 Her fears were realised when she became the third Sister to be diagnosed with breast cancer.
 She went public with the news and even appeared with a bald head on many TV shows.
 Linda had withdrawn from most work following the death of her husband.
 The tour had been the first major work she had undertaken since her husband had died of liver failure in 2008.

-As 2013 progreeses, the family have to deal with their loss and grieve.
+As 2013 progreesed, the family have to deal with their loss and grieve.
 However.
-Maureen will be rejoining Blood Brothers for the Autumn National Tour and will be starring in Panto in Carlisle.
+Maureen will be rejoined 'Blood Brothers' for the Autumn National Tour and will be starring in Panto in Carlisle.
 Anne continues to record and has been working with the original writer of "I'm In The Mood For Dancing" Robert Puzey.
-Denise still enjoys her selective work and Coleen is still a regular contributor to the Daily Mirror and is their resident Agony Aunt.
+Denise still enjoys her selective work and Coleen is a regular contributor to the Daily Mirror and is their resident Agony Aunt.
 2014 started the year with a bang for Linda.
 She agreed to take part in Channel 5's "Celebrity Big Brother" the daunting challenge will see her share a house with other celebrities in total isolation from the outside World for up to three weeks.
 As one by one the celebrities are evicted by public vote.
 Coleen has returned to the panel of 'Loose Women' and Maureen completed a successful panto at Carlisle before heading on the road for 2014 with 'Blood Brothers' UK National Tour.
 Anne has filmed a documentary for Irish television charting her extraordinary life.
-Denise has starred in 2013 in 'The Good Old Days' a variety show in the south of England, where she topped the bill and was received with great acclaim.
-There was talk in late 2013 of a Nolans tour which would feature Bernie on giant video screens.
+Denise has starred in 2014 in 'The Good Old Days' a variety show in the south of England, where she topped the bill and was received with great acclaim.
+There was talk in late 2014 of a Nolans tour which would feature Bernie on giant video screens.
 Something that has not been ruled out.

 At the Denise Nolan website we have always tried to keep the site updated and correct.
 In the Daily Mail this week (Jan 18th 2014) Denise was reported to have written on her site a piece detailing events in 1995.
 Denise never wrote the biography section on this site about the Nolans.
 She wrote her own autobiography on this site under the banner Denise.
 The Nolans biography was written by the site's webmaster.
 It is there as a general guide for the Nolans career.
 It highlights the girls achievements and documents the many highs and lows of their public life.
 All of the information is freely available anywhere on the web.
 There are no exclusives and It does not give opinions.
 The site is updated regularly and pieces are added and taken away if they are seen to not look right at various times.
 Denise Nolan has never given her input on this section of the site.
 We deplored the action of Jim Davisdon on Celebrity Big Brother.
 It appears that the newspaper and some websites highlighted an older Biography and selected a few lines without revealing the broader context of the full biography.
 The full biography support each and every one of the Nolan Sisters at every single stage of their career.
 It would never seek to put Linda in a bad light nor indeed ANY Of the Nolan Sisters.
-The details on the page are there as a matter of fact not as a news item or a headline.
+The details on the page are their as a matter of fact not as a news item or a headline.
 It seems that the piece in the press was intended to imply that Denise had decided to put pen to paper in light of Celebrity Big Brother.
 Denise has never herself ever spoken about the incident.
 It happened almost 20 years ago and would only be on her website as part of a whole story of the Nolans and NOT a couple of lines written totally out of context.